-The McGill School of Information Studies Practicum is a 3 credit academic elective course in which Master of Library & Information Studies (MLIS) students participate in supervised field practice, applying their theoretical knowledge base and learning gained over the course of the program while practicing professional skills.
+The McGill School of Information Studies Practicum is a 3 credit academic elective course in which Master of Information Studies (MISt) students participate in supervised field practice, applying their theoretical knowledge base and learning gained over the course of the program while practicing professional skills.

 Under the supervision of experienced information professionals, students undertake projects at Practicum sites such as: web usability testing, collection development, e-learning content creation, library instruction, records management policy development, database design, knowledgebase development, and digital collection outreach.
 Among others, past sites have included:

 - Centre for Oral History and Digital Storytelling, Concordia University